 The Survey ranks urban housing markets into four categories based on their Median Multiple, from “Affordable” (3.0 or less) to “Severely Unaffordable” (5.1 & Over) [Table ES-1].
 Average multiple data (average house price divided by average household income) is used in Japan, since data for estimating medians is not readily available.

-According to the Survey, housing affordability remained poor across most major metropolitan markets in 2015.
+According to the Survey, housing affordability remained poor across most major metropolitan markets in 2016 (i.e. with over 1 million people).

-By contrast, the most affordable market in Australia was Karratha, with a Median Multiple of 2.5, and rated “affordable.”
-Kalgoorlie was also affordable, at 2.9.
+By contrast, the most affordable market in Australia was Karratha, with a Median Multiple of 2.1, and rated “affordable.”
+Port Hedland (2.3), Kalgoorlie (2.6), and Gladstone (2.8) were also “affordable”.
 Both have obviously been hit hard by declining resource markets.

 The overall decline of housing affordability in Australia over the past few decades is also clearly evident in the above Demographia chart.
 Whereas all major Australian markets, except Sydney, had Median Multiples of three in the early 1980s, today all are ranked at around five or above (well above in the case of Sydney and Melbourne).